tejada7/Java-Certification/OCP_Java21.md

 - `"abc".codePointAt(0)` -> 97
 - `"abc".codePointBefore(1)` -> 97
 - `"abc".codePointBefore(0)` -> `throws StringIndexOutOfBoundsException`

-### A note about Interrupting threads
-- `InterruptedException` is a checked exception that gets thrown if an interrupted thread gets blocked in an invocation of the `sleep`, `wait` or `join` methods
-- Calling `thread#interrupt` only sets the interrupted flag to `true`, which can be verified by calling `thread#isInterrupted` method

 ### Sequenced collections
 As of Java 17, there are _ordered collections_ implemented by lists, as well as _sorted collections_, implemented by sets